An Iranian story

 This is a very famous Iranian story about Layla and Majnun.
 People started to tell this story around the 800s AD.
 In the 1100s, the Iranian poet Nizami Ganjavi wrote a very famous poem about the lovers.
+He wrote in Persian, not in Arabic.

 In the story, Layla and Majnun met when they were young, at school.
 They fell in love, but their families were fighting and Layla’s father wouldn’t let her marry Majnun.
 In one version, Majnun’s teacher beat him because he didn’t learn anything, just mooning over Layla all day.
 (It’s a little like the earlier Greek story of Pyramus and Thisbe, or the story of Hero and Leander.)